Ferdia-Fagan/Ferdia-Fagan/README.md

 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: ferdiafagan@gmail.com (but with a subject please :) )

-Currently loving working with all things Scala, and JVM in general.
+Currently love working with all things Scala, and JVM in general.